 In June 2016, the FASB issued ASU 2016-13, "Measurement of Credit Losses on Financial Instruments."
-This ASU replaces the incurred loss impairment methodology in current GAAP with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information for credit loss estimates.
+This ASU replaces the incurred loss impairment methodology in current GAAP with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information for credit loss estimates on certain types of financial instruments, including trade receivables.
 In addition, new disclosures are required.
 The ASU is effective for fiscal years beginning after December 15, 2019.
 We are currently evaluating the impact of adopting this guidance.
+The Company currently believes the main impact of the new standard will relate to the Company's assessment of its allowance for doubtful accounts on trade receivables.